codio-content/Linux-Process_Management/.guides/content/PS-command-9fd6.md

 codio      469   466  0 03:17 pts/0    00:00:00 ps -f
 ```

 Two `bash` commands are currently on the list.
-Lets switch to the default _bash shell_ with the more familiar `codio ~/workspace $` prompt by executing:
+Let's switch to the default _bash shell_ with the more familiar `codio ~/workspace $` prompt by executing:

 ```
 suspend